of war. In the Outer Rim, the

-- Defector from Decadence: Vana used to work for the Mercenary Leader, but resigned after they started taking jobs that she described as "murder".
-That said, she still worked for the Trade Federation - at least until they tried to kill her for overhearing just what sorts of things they were up to without her involvement.
+- Defector from Decadence: Vana, twice over.
+She used to work for the group of mercenaries that attacks the Queen, but resigned after they started taking jobs that she described as "murder".
+She then started taking missions on her own to test out new starfighter designs for the Trade Federation - at least until they tried to kill her for overhearing just what sorts of things they were up to without her involvement.

 - Disc-One Nuke: The Plasma Scourge.
 Not only does it pack a serious punch, but there is exactly one mission between Nym's initial set of levels and any where this weapon is made available to him.